charlesneimog/pd-upic/README.md

 > [!WARNING]
-> `pd-upic` is distributed as part of the `pd-neimog` library.
-You need to install `pdlua` first.
-To do this, open Pure Data, go to Help → Find Externals, then search for and install `pdlua` and `pd-neimog`.
+> `pd-upic` is distributed as part of the `pd-xlab` library.

 ## Download and Install

 1. Create a new Pure Data patch.
-2. Go to Help → Find Externals → and Search for `pd-upic`.
+2. Go to Help → Find Externals → and Search for `xlab`.
-3. Create a new object `declare -lib pdlua -path pd-upic`.
+3. Create a new object `declare -lib xlab`.
 4. Create one of the objects.